viert/yanpassword/README.md

 ### Encryption

-Data is encrypted with AES key based on a MD5 hash of your master password.
+Data is encrypted with AES key based on a pbkdf2 passkey with a MD5-based salt.

 ### Awaited features